 - A proxy server monitors and logs your activity.
 Therefore, it stores lots of information about you that can be used for identification at a later date.

 - Depending on how it was configured, a proxy server can provide unencrypted data where encrypted data was previously provided by the website or service you are using.
-This can expose you to network sniffing and having others monitor what you are doing on the Internet.
+It can expose you to network sniffing and having others monitor what you are doing on the internet.